mahmoud/clastic/docs/tutorial-part2.rst

 The new link form submits its data to the ``/submit`` path.
-The endpoint function for this path has to receive the data, add the new entry to the database, and pass a context (empty for now) to the rendering function:
+The endpoint function for this path has to receive the data, add the new entry to the database, and pass it to the rendering function as part of the context:

 .. code-block:: python